 Restricted shares are forfeitable Company Shares that are subject to certain vesting conditions and other restrictions.
 RSUs are contractual promises to deliver Company Shares in the future or an equivalent in cash, as determined in the discretion of the plan administrator at the time of grant.
 The plan administrator will determine the eligible recipients to whom, and the time or times at which, restricted shares or RSUs will be made; the number of Company Shares to be awarded; the price, if any, to be paid by the participant for the acquisition of restricted shares or RSUs; the period of time prior to which restricted shares or RSUs become vested and free of restrictions on transfer; the performance goals (if any); and all other conditions of the restricted shares and RSUs.
-If the restrictions, performance goals and/or conditions established by the plan administrator are not attained, a participant will forfeit the participant's restricted shares and RSUs may provide for the lapse of restrictions in installments and may accelerate or waive such restrictions in whole or in part based on such factors and such circumstances as set forth in the award agreement, including, but not limited to, the attainment of certain performance related goals, the participant's termination of employment, tenure or service with Amrize, or the participant's incapacity.
+If the restrictions, performance goals and/or conditions established by the plan administrator are not attained, a participant will forfeit the participant's restricted shares or RSUs, in accordance with the terms of the grant.
+Additionally, the award agreement for restricted shares and RSUs may provide for the lapse of restrictions in installments and may accelerate or waive such restrictions in whole or in part based on such factors and such circumstances as set forth in the award agreement, including, but not limited to, the attainment of certain performance related goals, the participant's termination of employment, tenure or service with Amrize, or the participant's incapacity.
 The provisions of restricted shares or RSUs need not be the same with respect to each participant.